-- All prior Secondary/High School or College/University transcripts and graduating/leaving certificate or diploma
+All prior Secondary/High School or College/University transcripts along with Diploma or Leaving Certificate.

 All transcripts, translations and standardized tests must be official, sealed, stamped by the institution or testing agency and sent directly to Old Dominion University.
 Testing authorities may include the Registrar or the Principle/Controller of Exams.
 When English is not the language of instruction, academic transcripts and course descriptions are required in both English and one's native language.
 Credentials submitted during the application process become the property of Old Dominion University and cannot be returned.